 - Knowledgeable and professional experts

 Have you worked with Benetrends to secure financing for your business?
 Tell us about your experience in the comments below!

-If you’ve considered using your retirement benefits to start your own business, a ROBS plan is one of the best ways to legally roll over your benefits without paying taxes or early withdrawal penalties.
-Because the ROBS process can turn into a head-scratcher, it’s best to work with an expert, like the experienced financial professionals at Benetrends.
+If you’ve considered using your retirement benefits to start your own business, a ROBS plan is one of the best ways to legally rollover your benefits without paying taxes or early withdrawal penalties.
+Because the ROBS process can turn into a head-scratcher, it’s best to work with an expert, such as the experienced financial professionals at Benetrends.